imec-int/ptra/README.md

 ### 4. Output the found trajectories to disk.

-The trajectories can be outputted to disk by calling the `trajectory.PrintTrajectoriesToFile` function.
+The trajectories can be outputted to disk by calling the `PrintTrajectoriesToFile` function.
 This function takes as input the experiment object created in step 1 and an output path.

 ### 5. Cluster the trajectories and output the clusters to disk.

-The trajectories can be clustered by calling the function `cluster.ClusterTrajectories`.
+The trajectories can be clustered by calling the function `ClusterTrajectories`.
 The signature of this function is:

 ```